Last Updated on August 28, 2023 by Maggie McKneely

 Looking for the best afternoon tea in DC?
 Go to the Willard Intercontinental, one of DC’s most famous and elegant hotels, for the royal treatment.

 So what’s it like to enjoy a meal at Washington’s most storied hotel?
-For our birthdays this year, my mom and I decided to find out and treated ourselves to one of the best afternoon teas in DC.
+For our birthdays this year, my mom and I decided to find out and treated ourselves to the best afternoon tea in DC.

 History of the Willard